ughodke/Documentation/device-type-developers-guide/zigbee-primer.rst

 Device Network ID
 -----------------

-All connected devices have a Device Network ID that is used to route messages correctly to the device.
+All connected devices have a unique Device Network ID that is used to route messages correctly to the device.
 In the loosest terms think of the Network ID as the IP Address.
 It is a 4 digit hex number that the device gets while pairing.
 Since the Network ID is different by device, you can